 We sat down (digitally) with William (Billy) Coons, a CEA alumnus who went abroad to Barcelona in Spring 2017.
-He let us know what he’s up to now and how study abroad has truly become a formative experience for him.
+He let us know what he’s up to now and how studying abroad in Barcelona has truly become a formative experience for him.
 He says, “I will be beginning law school next fall and my time abroad changed my perspective of just about everything.”

 Q: How did this experience affect your personal and career growth?